zmnpl/twad/README.md

 Needless to say, that this mostly was designed for *nix systems.
 However, with WSL this might as well be usable in Windows somewhen in the future.
 Though quite some testing needs to go into this.

-**Watch Out**: This tool is still in very early state and might contain bugs.
+**Watch Out**: This tool is still in early state and might contain bugs.

 ![demo](demo.gif)